RicVUy/flatiron-project-phase-2/README.old.md

 # flatiron-project-phase-2

- A Company App for Administrator and Employee Use
+ A COMPANY APP FOR ADMINISTRATOR AND EMPLOYEE USE

 App Summary Description:

        A. has Employee log in-

-         if and after employee log in:
+         If and after employee log in:
       it will open to : 1. the employee's profile page
                         2. the Time Card
                  where:  - an employee can time in and time out